mem48/geocompr/main.md

 <p class="caption">(\#fig:venn-clip)Spatial equivalents of logical operators</p>
 </div>

-To illustrate the difference between subsetting and clipping spatial data, we will generate points that cover the bounding box of the circles `x` and `y` in Figure \@ref(fig:venn-clip).
+To illustrate the relationship between subsetting and clipping spatial data, we will generate points that cover the bounding box of the circles `x` and `y` in Figure \@ref(fig:venn-clip).
+We will see that there are different ways to subset these points to fit into combinations of the circles: via clipping and logical operators.

+### Exercises

+Write code that subsets points that are contained within `x` *and* `y` (illustrated by the plot in the 2^nd^ row and the 1^st^ column in Figure \@ref(fig:venn-clip)).

 <!-- TODO? create a series of polygons distributed evenly over the surface of the Earth and clip them. -->